Digana

 Digana is a village in Sri Lanka.
 It is located within Central Province, between Kandy and Teldeniya on A26 road.
-It is known for its dolomite mineral.
-Philanthropist Alhaji Azeez Muhammedh Rauf introduced dolomite to Sri Lanka.
+It is known Kandy Fertilizer pioneering for its dolomite mineral.A.C.M Mushtafa along with Philanthropist Alhaji Azeez Muhammedh Rauf introduced dolomite to Sri Lanka.
 There are several dolomite industries in Digana.

 After submerging Teldeniya, Digana became the popular alternative town to all neighbourhoods.

 The population is around 2000 families living in a multi-ethnic community.

 In March 2018, it was the site of mob attack causing communal violence against Muslim-owned homes, businesses, and at least one mosque, leading to the declaration of a state of emergency.

+Geography and climate

+Digana is located in central highlands of Sri Lanka.
+It has an elevation of 510m from sea level.
+Digana has a milder and temperate climate compared to rest of country.
+It receives an average annual rainfall around 1594mm.
+It has tropical Monsoon climate according to Köppen climate classification.